 - If your doctor ordered medication, take as he or she directed.
-If you have questions regarding your medication, please check with your pharmacist or doctor. - Tylenol is usually adequate for children. - Do not take Aspirin products. - Motrin may be taken for breakthrough pain if absolutely necessary but can tend to thin the blood so do not use in cases of excessive bleeding. - Do not drive, operate any machinery, or drink alcoholic beverages while taking narcotics.
-This could result in serious injury or even death. - If you experience excessive nasal bleeding, use 2-4 sprays of Afrin in each side of the nose and hold pressure on the soft part of the nose for 10 to 20 minutes.
-If bleeding persists call the office, if after hours the medial service will page our doctor and you should head to the nearest Emergency Room!
+If you have questions regarding your medication, please check with your pharmacist or doctor. - Tylenol is usually adequate for children. - Do not take Aspirin products. - Motrin may be taken for breakthrough pain if absolutely necessary, but can tend to thin the blood so do not use in cases of excessive bleeding. - Do not drive or operate any machinery or drink alcoholic beverages for 24 hours or while taking narcotics. - If you experience excessive nasal bleeding, use 2-4 sprays of Afrin in each side of the nose and hold pressure on the soft part of the nose for 10 to 20 minutes.